VenkataSrimanNarayana/Timer/README.md

 # Timer
-A workout timer to set time while exercising(BETA)
+A timer to set time while exercising(BETA)